Luncher/ttdi/README.md

 # tdi

-`tdi` is a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool for typescript and javascript.
+`tdi` is a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool for TypeScript and JavaScript.

 features: